backmeup/backmeup-indexer/README.md

 3) Configuration
 ================
-Make sure to install TrueCrypt v7.1a and ElasticSearch v1.2.0 on your operating system.
+Make sure to install TrueCrypt v7.1a and ElasticSearch v1.4.0 on your operating system.
-Go to backmeup-indexer-core>src>main>resources>backmeup-indexer.properties and edit according to your setup
+Go to backmeup-indexer-core>src>main>resources>backmeup-indexer_windows.properties or backmeup-indexer_linux.properties depending on your OS and edit according to your setup

 Truecrypt
  - Linux: